camunda/camunda-docs/docs/apis-tools/operate-api/overview.md

 #### Filter

 Specifies which fields should match.
 Only items that match the given fields will be returned.
-The section on [object schemas](#object-schemas) lists all available fields for each object.
+Review [the Operate API explorer](/api/operate/operate-api-introduction/) for the available fields on each object.

 ##### Filter strings, numbers, and booleans